chandde/test/redme.md

 `edgeshared.azurecr.io/microsoft/azureiotedge-diagnostics:20190503.11-windows-arm32v7`
 `edgeshared.azurecr.io/microsoft/azureiotedge-simulated-temperature-sensor:20190503.11-windows-arm32v7`

+it's recommended to set the diagnostics module Restart Policy as Never, and Desired Status as Stopped, so the module will be deployed but never started.
+We'll run the module manually from remote ps-session and check its result.

 Add credentials for the edgeshared container registry, username, password, and server, then submit the 4 modules

 # Deploy and run iotedge